TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Text/Index.rst

     **Limitations:**

-    *   The pixel compensation values are not corrected for scale factor used with :ref:`niceText <gifbuilder-text-niceText>`.
+    *   The pixel compensation values are not corrected for scale factor used with :t3-gifbuilder-text:`niceText`.
 Basically this means that when :typoscript:`niceText` is used, these values will have only the half effect.